shadow-robot/sr_interface/sr_robot_launch/scripts/README.md

 - If the arm has stopped as a consequence of emergency stop or protective stop or user braking decision, it will restart the arm and the trajectory controller.

-- If the arm is enable but the trajectory controller is stopped, it will resend the robot program to restart the trajectory controller.
+- If the arm is enabled but the trajectory controller is stopped, it will resend the robot program to restart the trajectory controller.